 The CDC advises that if you develop emergency warning signs for COVID-19, you should get medical attention immediately.
 Emergency warning signs include*:

 *NOTE: This is not an all-inclusive list of emergency warning signs.
 Please consult your medical provider if you or a loved one begins exhibiting symptoms that are severe or concerning.
+Call 911 if you have a medical emergency and notify the operator that you have or think you might have COVID-19.
+If possible, put a cloth face covering on before medical help arrives.

 Alternative arrangements will be made for courses that are not able to move completely to an online format.
 This may include a delay and extension of the semester.